bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ## Interaction Capabilities {#response-interact}

-If the client has indicated a [capability to interact with the user in its request](#request-interact), and the AS has determined that interaction is both supported and necessary, the AS responds to the client with any of the following values in the `interact` field of the response.
-There is no preference order for interaction capabilities in the response, and it is up to the client to determine which ones to use.
+If the RC has indicated a [capability to interact with the RO in its request](#request-interact), and the AS has determined that interaction is both supported and necessary, the AS responds to the RC with any of the following values in the `interact` field of the response.
+There is no preference order for interaction capabilities in the response, and it is up to the RC to determine which ones to use.

-The AS MUST NOT respond with any interaction capability that the client did not indicate in its request.
+The AS MUST NOT respond with any interaction capability that the RC did not indicate in its request.

 ### Redirection to an arbitrary URL {#response-interact-redirect}

-If the client indicates that it can [redirect to an arbitrary URL](#request-interact-redirect) and the AS supports this capability for the client's request, the AS responds with the "redirect" field, which is a string containing the URL to direct the user to.
+If the RC indicates that it can [redirect to an arbitrary URL](#request-interact-redirect) and the AS supports this capability for the RC's request, the AS responds with the "redirect" field, which is a string containing the URL to direct the RQ to.
 This URL MUST be unique for the request and MUST NOT contain any security-sensitive information.